Sensory Toys & Supports

 The perfect solution for alternative seating.
 These chair feet fit on most standard school chairs.
 They provide just the right amount of controlled movement for students who need it.
 These are my number one pick for classroom seating support.

 Weighted lap pad with a washable cover!
-It's soft, weighs 5 pounds, perfect for a desk or calming corner.
-And it has a washable cover!!
+It's soft, weighs 5 pounds, perfect for sitting at a desk or for a calming corner.
+And it has a WASHABLE cover!!

 Sensory Toys & Tools